-In April 2015 I got the chance to buy a small property backing on to my home, The Watch House.
+In April 2015 I had an opportunity to buy a small cottage backing on to The Watch House.
 This presented me with a once-in-a-lifetime opportunity to extend my home, creating new bedrooms and a bathroom on the first floor.
 I already had two living rooms and a dining room, so what was I to do with the additional ground floor space?
 Looking around at the stacks of books cluttering every surface, it didn’t take long to reach the conclusion that a library would not only be a stately addition to my humble fisherman’s cottage, but also a practical one.

 After a birthday meal at the Ham Yard Hotel in London I stumbled upon the resident’s library, designed by Kit Kemp.
 Although my library wasn’t going to measure up to the magnificent scale of this airy room, I was instantly inspired by the symmetry, light and layout of the space.
 I too had a generous central chimney breast and large windows, and I wanted storage as well as shelving.
 The library at Ham Yard was to provide the blue print for my room, giving me every excuse to keep returning there for a cocktail or two whilst finalising my plans.

-I am missing a fireplace, and the chandeliers are still in their boxes in the garage.
-I should really get them fitted before Christmas, but have discovered that they need fixing through the floor of the bedrooms above.
-The tiresome task of taking up the carpets may have to wait a little while longer.
-The fireplace of my dreams is fashioned from green serpentine marble and that’s where it will probably remain for the foreseeable future.
+I am missing a fireplace.
+The surround of my dreams is fashioned from green serpentine marble and in my dreams is where it will probably remain for the foreseeable future.
 One of the narrower bays in the bookshelf has become a bar, stocked with a wide selection of spirits, including a dozen or so gins.
 It’s the section of the library I tend to gravitate towards after a hard day at the office.